Huegoxaga/notes/embedded/README.md

     - Mode 1: `CPOL` is 0, and `CPHA` is 1
     - Mode 2: `CPOL` is 1, and `CPHA` is 0
     - Mode 3: `CPOL` is 1, and `CPHA` is 1
+  - Master and slave nodes are better to be grounded and connected to the same power supply to get accurate data

 #### Controller Area Network (CAN) Bus